planet-argonbot/2018-rails-survey-site/README.md

 ### Clone Repository

-In terminal, run $`git clone git@bitbucket.org:planetargon/2018-rails-survey-site.git` to clone repository to your local machine.
+In terminal, run $`https://github.com/planetargon/2018-rails-survey-site.git` to clone repository to your local machine.

 In the project directory, run these commands to launch the app: